digital-porous-media/dpm_tools/docs/getting-started/index.rst

 Welcome to Digital Porous Media (DPM) Tools Documentation!
 DPM Tools is a collection of Python tools and workflows to help streamline analysis of digital porous media images.

-See our group's online repository, `Digital Rocks Portal <https://www.digitalrocksportal.org/>`_ for an excellent source of data to use these tools with!
+See our group's online repository, `Digital Porous Media Portal <https://https://digitalporousmedia.org/>`_ for an excellent source of data to use these tools with!

 .. toctree ::